Frequently Asked Questions

 Any applicant with a 3.0 or better GPA on their last 60 hours of academic work can attend for one semester only without submitting GRE scores.
 Some departments require the GRE before admission.
 Before the applicant can register for classes in the second semester after admission, the scores need to be filed in the Graduate Office.
 Some departments/degree programs DO NOT require the GRE or GMAT or MAT.
-Please check with your major department!
+Please check with your major department.

 How soon do I need to get my GRE scores submitted?

 Students with a 2.5 to 2.9 GPA on the last 60 hours of academic course work must submit GRE scores at the time of application.
 Students with a GPA of 3.0 and above on last 60 hours of course work are permitted to attend one semester only before submitting GRE scores.
-Some graduate programs required higher GPAs and the GRE before being admitted, while others DO NOT require the GRE.
+Some graduate programs require higher GPAs and the GRE before being admitted, while others DO NOT require the GRE.
 Please contact the department that houses your major to inquire.